drio/drio.org/content/projects/dnaism.md

 link: "https://github.com/drio/dnaism"
 ---

-My attempt to bring the power of horizon charts to help exploring genomic data.
+Bringing the power of horizon charts to the genomic domain.